papertank/origami-push/readme.md

 }
 ```

-Next, you need to add two methods to get the service - either `apns` for iOS or `gcm` for Android - and the device identifier.
+Next, you need to add two methods to get the service - either `apns` for iOS, `gcm` for Google Cloud Messaging or `fcm` for Firebase Cloud Messaging - and the device identifier.

 ```php
 public function getPushService()